-INVESTMENT & ECONOMY

-A sustainable transportation system is the foundation of Central Florida's economy and enviable quality of life.
+INVESTMENT & ECONOMY A sustainable transportation system is the foundation of Central Florida's economy and enviable quality of life.
 The plan supports prosperity through transportation investment that improves safety and efficiency.

-ACCELERATED BY DATA
+To learn more, visit MetroPlanOrlando.org/2045 ACCELERATED BY DATA